 - Lower interest than other bank products: Certificates of deposit can pay a more competitive yield.
 However, your money is less liquid in a CD than it is in a money market account.

-You will, however, often have the ability to write checks from the account and/or a debit card to access your money.
-But a money market account is not a checking account, and there are limits on your ability to use these tools to move money in and out of the account.
+- Restrictions on withdrawals: You aren’t supposed to use a money market account like a checking account.
+While you might write checks or use a debit card to move money out of your money market account, there are limits.
 A money market account will allow up to six withdrawals or transfers a month because of a federal mandate.

 Are money market accounts FDIC-insured?

-Your money is safe in a money market account if it’s offered by a bank or credit union.
+Your money is safe in a money market account if it’s offered by an insured bank or credit union.